venkateshpensalwar/venkateshpensalwar/README.md

 Hi, I'm venkatesh, a passionate learner from India.

-* 🌱 I’m currently learning AWS & Flutter.
+* 🌱 I’m currently learning Under ARTH- the school of technology.
 * 📫 How to reach me: venkateshpensalwar@gmail.com
 * 📝 I regulary write articles on [Medium.com](https://medium.com/@venkateshpensalwar)